TongXuneng/TongXuneng.github.io/_pages/markdown.md

 *   **Transport and Transformation Mechanisms** of emerging and complex pollutants in watershed-coastal systems.
 *   **Multi-Source Big Data Analysis** and data mining technologies.
 *   **Remote Sensing Monitoring and Inversion Technologies** and their applications in water environment modelling.

-**Preferred Qualifications:**
-*   **Academic Background:** Applicants should have a degree in Environmental Science, Ecology, Hydraulic Engineering, Hydrology, Geography, Computer Science, Remote Sensing, or related fields.
-*   **Technical Expertise:** Proven experience in water environment modelling and proficiency in programming languages such as Python, R, Fortran, or MATLAB.